About the Art

 Processes

 I take plain fabrics (black or white, silk, rayon, or cotton) and alter their surfaces in different ways.
 Some of my processes—bleaching, tearing, cutting and burning—are subtractive and destructive.
-Some are additive—like painting, dyeing, and laminating.
-Others—like felting— are both.
+Some are additive—like painting, dyeing, and stitching.
+Others—like felting and laminating— are both.
 In most of my work, I layer many techniques on a single surface.
 But my work has roots in the quilting tradition, so most pieces are layered onto other fabric and stitched to provided texture, dimension, and durability to each piece.

 Biography